GioCities

 zhen you idiot, you’re a billionaire. there are so many things you could be doing that aren’t this. i know I’m supposed to say this girl needs therapy but maybe therapy isn’t for you. maybe just go to prison

 It’s interesting how this story revolves around this political ideology that the player knows so little directly about.
-It’s defined in a manifesto the player has not been shown.
+It’s defined in a manifesto that was published in-universe, but which the player has not been shown.

 The ideology itself seems to be “society is bad, do whatever crimes you want, I was mad anyway.”
 It’s almost South Park-esque in how much it romanticises applied apathy and the pursuit of… what?
 Money, followers?
 A bunch of instrumental goods that just sit in a hoard and aren’t being used for anything, good or bad.
 And with how willing she is to rope other people in and casually destroy their lives, it’s obvious there’s no room here for any actual respect towards others.
 Zhen says she has these long-term goals, but if she did she wouldn’t be taking these absurd, suicidal risks.